chili-chips-ba/openCologne/8.StressTest/7.sigma_delta_DAC/README.md

 ### Conclusion

-Overall, lack of DSP HMs is hurting the CCGM1A1 capability in math applications, both in terms of logic capacity and Fmax.
-Even in highly pipelined structures featuring mostly basic arithmetic, LUT-tree logic struggles to match the efficiency of traditional LUT4 implementations.
-Fmax lacks behind a faster chip in an older technology node.
-CCGM1A1 didn't particularly excel in a predominantly math-based design.
+The lack of DSP HMs is hurting the CCGM1A1 capability in math applications, both in terms of logic capacity and Fmax.
+Even in the highly pipelined structures with basic arithmetic, the LUT-tree GateMate struggles to match the efficiency of traditional LUT4 + DSM HM architectures.
+The GateMate, which is a 28nm device, falls behind an older 55nm FPGA.

+GataMate didn't particularly excel in this pipelined math-based design.